-It is of value for every expectant mother to receive preventive dental care during the prenatal period as an essential part of overall prenatal care.
+It is of value for every expectant mother to receive preventive prenatal dental care during the prenatal period as an essential part of overall prenatal care.
 Dental care during pregnancy is safe, recommended for your health, and will help you have a healthier baby.

 Now, more than ever, the importance of your mouth as a gateway to the body’s overall health is relevant.
 Pregnancy hormones can affect the oral cavity and may make dental problems more likely.
 A pregnant woman’s oral disorders may, in turn, also affect her pregnancy.
-Further, the state of a mother’s oral health can have an influence on the future oral health of her child.
+Further still, the state of a mother’s oral health can have an influence on the future oral health of her child.

 We teach you how to best manage the hormone-mediated changes that occur in your mouth to decrease the likelihood of pregnancy gingivitis and help prevent oral disorders such as gum disease that are associated with poor pregnancy outcomes.

 If you are experiencing vomiting with nausea during pregnancy, management strategies to protect your teeth such as rinsing your mouth with water (or ideally, water with a teaspoon of bicarbonate of soda, when available), and using specially recommended remineralising toothpastes can help mitigate the damaging effects of stomach acid on your tooth enamel.

-Dental care to eliminate your tooth decay and control the oral flora in your mouth, along with dietary advice and tips to modify common parenting routines such as sharing food, spoons and pacifiers with your baby, will reduce the likelihood of decay causing bacteria being transmitted to your baby and help protect your child from early dental problems.
+Dental care to eliminate your tooth decay and control the oral flora in your mouth, along with dietary advice and tips to modify common parenting routines (such as sharing food, spoons and pacifiers with your baby), will reduce the likelihood of decay causing bacteria being transmitted to your baby and help protect your child from early dental problems.